 - Conducted emissions optical fibre ports with metallic shield or tension members

 - Conducted emissions antenna ports such as FM receiver etc.

-Note: No DC power port limits, however if the product has a DC power port which is powered by a dedicated AC/DC power converter then it is treated as a AC mains port.
-Additional if the DC power port is used for communication the Conducted emissions wired network limits may apply, example would be include Power Over Ethernet (POE).
+Note: No DC power port limits, however, if the product has a DC power port which is powered by a dedicated AC/DC power converter then it is treated as an AC mains port.
+Additional if the DC power port is used for communication the Conducted emissions wired network limits may apply, an example would include Power Over Ethernet (POE).